-- Interior door sizes have a typical width of three (3) feet and a minimum height of seven (7) feet.
+- 1. Interior door sizes have a typical width of three (3) feet and a minimum height of seven (7) feet.
 Doors should be appropriately sized to accommodate equipment and maintenance needs. - 2.
 A clear-coat finish must be used on all interior doors. - 3.
 All interior wood doors shall be wood unless code or function requires otherwise.
 All interior wood doors shall be 1 3/4" solid core, and shall be able to accommodate the standard Corbin Russwin mortise locks, with master ring key cylinders, keyed to the GGM 290 master key system.
 Where cutouts for closers are required, the head rail shall be six (6) inches or greater.
 All edges shall be hardwood. - 4.
 All wood doors must meet the standards of the National Woodwork Manufacturers Association (NWMA). - 5.
 Classroom and laboratory doors shall have glass view panels set in wood framing or stops.
 View windows in new corridor and stairwell fire/smoke doors shall be vertical -style in a wood, fire-rated frame.
-The Architect shall include the width and height of view panels on detail drawings. - 6.
-All primary entrances to buildings and public restrooms must have ADA push-button door actuators.
-All assembly spaces (50 or more occupants) must have at least one push button ADA actuated door on an accessible path of travel (or pair of doors in vestibule conditions).
+The Architect shall include the width and height of view panels on detail drawings. - All primary entrances to buildings and public restrooms must have ADA push-button door actuators.
+All assembly spaces (50 or more occupants) must have at least one push button ADA actuated door on an accessible path of travel (or pair of doors in vestibule conditions). - 7.
+Power door actuators and push buttons shall be installed on all restroom doors, for ADA purposes.